AlexMathew/periphrastic-prolixity/source/_posts/2014-10-26-the-tnt-journey-part-3.markdown

 * Overs to concede 10 boundaries : Built from the inverse of the bowler's pinch hitting conceding rate, with weightage for sixes.

+* Overs to concede an extra : The inverse of extras per over.

 The hard part is finding ways to measure fielding/wicketkeeping performance.
 It was possible to find the total number of field dismissals that a player, but there's no way to know how many matches the player played.
 I only have the number of innings he batted or bowled in.
 It is possible that he played a match where he didn't bat, didn't bowl and didn't have a catch or run out credited to him.

 I need a way to quantify a player's field performance.
 And I need to see how to implement NSGA-II to draft my team.